-James Breen, a senior associate in Goodwin’s Intellectual Property Litigation practice, focuses his practice on representing clients in complex intellectual property litigation across a variety of industries, including life sciences, technology, and consumer products.
+James Breen is an associate in Goodwin’s Intellectual Property Litigation practice.
+James focuses his practice on representing clients across a variety of industries, including life sciences, technology, and consumer products.
 James’ experience includes advising clients in patent and post-grant invalidity proceedings, trade secret, trademark, copyright, and unfair competition matters.
 James also has extensive experience in disputes relating to intellectual property licensing and related commercial agreements.
 James is an editor of the firm’s biosimilars blog, Big Molecule Watch, which is dedicated to providing resources and observations through Goodwin’s active watch of the world of biologics, biosimilars and the Biologics Price Competition and Innovation Act (BPCIA).

 - Certain Pre-Filled Syringes for Intravitreal Injection and Components Thereof, 337-TA-1207: Represented global healthcare company in ITC investigation and inter partes review proceedings

 - Novartis Pharma AG et al. v.
 Regeneron Pharmaceuticals, Inc. (N.D.N.Y.): Representing client in litigation involving pre-filled syringes

 - Genentech, Inc. et al. v.
 Celltrion, Inc. et al., C.A.
 Nos.
 18-95-CFC, 18-1025-CFC (D. Del.).
 Represented Celltrion and Teva in BPCIA dispute regarding proposed biosimilar to HERCEPTIN®